wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 In this Lab, we will go through the tasks that are required to complete the basic email configuration.
 You will be able to initiate an email to the Contact Center and be able to accept/respond to the email by logging in as an agent.

-We will be configuring Email Account settings, Email Assets, Entry Point and corresponding workflows.
+In this lab you will be configuring **Gmail** Account settings, Email Assets, Entry Point and corresponding workflows.
 All those steps are require for connecting the Email account with our application.

 ### Pre-requisite

-1. An Email account to be used in WxCC.
-2. Portal, Agent Desktop and IMI connect URL.
-3. Admin credentials to configure in portal and IMI connect.
+1. You recived an admin credentials to configure in Managment Portal and Webex Connect.
-4. Agent Credentials to Handle the Email.
+2. You recived an an Email account credentials.
+3. You have successfully compleated the previus Lab **Preconfiguration**

 # Lab Section

 ### Configuration Order
 <img align="middle" src="images/Lab2_ConfigOrder.png" width="1000" />

-## 1. Organization admin – sets up support email account
+## Step 1.
+Gmail account configuration

-• Customer/Partner should have an Email account that can be used in WxCC for polling and handling the emails.
+>**Note**: For this lab, we created a Gmail account.
+Optionally, use your own account for polling and handling the emails.
 It can be a Gmail account or Office 365 account or any account which has email forwarding.

+### 1. Google Account – Access to the mailbox

-## 2. Gmail account – Enable POP3/IMAP setting
+### 2. Google Account Setting – Enable POP3/IMAP setting

 - If a Gmail account is used, we need to enable POP3/IMAP setting.